Bunyod/akka-http-tapir.g8/src/main/g8/README.md

 sbt dependencyUpdates

-## Linting

-Linting is done via scapegoat.
-It is a static code analyzer inspecting the code with a set of 117 rules.
-Certain files can be excluded, rules can be changed.
-Configuration is described [here](https://github.com/sksamuel/scapegoat).

-The report can be picked up by Jenkins and should be part of the deployment pipeline.

 ### Pre-Commit Hook
 This is for manage and configure Git hooks.
 We setup scalastyle and scalafmt for this project. pre-commit-hook is a Git hook manager that runs scalafmt on CHANGED .scala and .sbt files each time you commit them.
 It doesn’t allow you to commit if in your code something is not satisfactory with your configuration file.
 ```
 pre-commit install -f --install-hooks
 ```